latex3/tagging-project/documentation/wtpdf/fulldoc.md

 There are many ways to try to make PDF documents accessible.
 To highlight the importance of accuracy in representing the author’s intent we recorded and analyzed a screen-reader reading the results from various attempts by software to understand a “realistic” demonstration PDF.

-The recordings were made on Windows 11 using the test release of NVDA 2025 (which enables reading of MathML) and the public version (as of March 2025) of the MathCat plugin.
+The recordings were made on Windows 11 using the test release of NVDA 2025 (which enables reading of MathML) and version 0.6.8-rc.9 of the MathCat plugin.
 Testing included two PDF viewers, Foxit and Adobe Acrobat.

 For the recording of a [tagged PDF generated from LaTeX](#latex-tag), we used a PDF 2.0 file, which allows us to include MathML in an accessible manner.
 These recordings showcase two distinct routes to including MathML in PDF 2.0: PDF's Associated Files feature and MathML structure elements in the tags tree.